Psychofreak

-"Psychofreak" (stylized in all lowercase) is a song by Cuban-American singer Camila Cabello, featuring vocals from fellow American singer-songwriter Willow.
-It was released through Epic Records as the third single from Cabello's third studio album, Familia, on April 8, 2022, alongside the album.
+"Psychofreak" (stylized in lowercase) is a song by American singer and songwriter Camila Cabello from her third studio album Familia (2022).
+It was released by Epic Records on April 8, 2022, as the third single from the album.
+The song features American singer Willow and was written by Cabello, Willow, Scott Harris, Eric Frederic and Tom Peyton.

 Background

 "Psychofreak" is based on Cabello's anxiety.
-Cabello said that one line in the song "I don't blame the girls for how it went down" was about her leaving American girl group Fifth Harmony.
+Cabello said that one line in the song "I don't blame the girls for how it went down" is about her departure from American girl group Fifth Harmony in December 2016.
+The line also references the group's single "Down" (2017), which was the first release by the group without Cabello.
 The song refers to her previous relationship with ex-partner Shawn Mendes.

 Critical reception

 AllMusic wrote that "Psychofreak" sounds like '90s trip-hop".
 Nick Levine of NME felt that the song "proves it's still possible to write a smart and original song about mental health in 2022".

 Rolling Stone reviewed the song, saying "Camila Cabello wears her heart on her sleeve and faces the scar tissue of her past on 'Psycho Freak.'
 The Familia track, which features haunting vocals from Willow, paints a picture of the Cuban-Mexican singer’s anxiety as she shares her truth in a vulnerable way."